This guide is intended as a starting point for research on immigration and refugee issues. It is not intended to be comprehensive.

 - Mixed Media -- this page links you to various media, maps and forms which allow you to view immigration information through new lens and perspectives.

-- Policy Papers -- will link you to key resources that discuss immigration policy.
-Included are think tanks and pro-con resources.
+- Policy Papers -- find key resources that discuss immigration policy, included are think tanks and pro-con resources.

 - International Law -- includes links to key treaties